-BeneFIX® (coagulation factor ix recombinant) is produced by a genetically engineered Chinese hamster ovary (CHO) cell line that is extensively characterized and shown to be free of known infectious agents.
-The stored cell banks are free of blood or plasma products.
-The CHO cell line secretes recombinant factor IX into a defined cell culture medium that does not contain any proteins derived from animal or human sources, and the recombinant factor IX is purified by a chromatography purification process that does not require a monoclonal antibody step and yields a high-purity, active product.
-A membrane filtration step that has the ability to retain molecules with apparent molecular weights >70,000 (such as large proteins and viral particles) is included for additional viral safety.
-BeneFIX® (coagulation factor ix recombinant) is predominantly a single component by SDS-polyacrylamide gel electrophoresis evaluation.
-The potency (in international units, IU) is determined using an in vitro one-stage clotting assay against the World Health Organization (WHO) International Standard for Factor IX concentrate.
-One international unit is the amount of factor IX activity present in 1 mL of pooled, normal human plasma.
-The specific activity of BeneFIX® (coagulation factor ix recombinant) is greater than or equal to 200 IU per milligram of protein.
-BeneFIX® (coagulation factor ix recombinant) is not derived from human blood and contains no preservatives or added animal or human components.
+BeneFIX is not derived from human blood.
+It is produced by a genetically engineered Chinese hamster ovary (CHO) cell line that is extensively characterized.
+No additives of animal or human origin are used during the cell culture, purification, and formulation processes of BeneFIX.
+The stored cell banks are free of human blood or plasma products.
+The CHO cell line secretes recombinant factor IX into a defined cell culture medium, and the recombinant factor IX is purified by a four-step chromatography purification process that does not require a monoclonal antibody step.
+The process also includes a membrane nanofiltration step that has the ability to retain molecules with apparent molecular weights > 70,000 Da (such as large proteins and viral particles).
+BeneFIX is a single component by SDS-polyacrylamide gel electrophoresis evaluation.

 What are the possible side effects of coagulation factor IX (Alphanine SD, Benefix, Mononine)?